 Susmitha M. Reddy, M.D.

 Dr. Reddy is a board-certified radiologist with subspecialty interest in brain, head and neck, and abdominal imaging.
 She completed her radiology residency training at the University Hospitals of Leicester, England.
-She then completed subspecialty fellowship training in neuroradiology, abdominal imaging, and interventional radiology at Boston University Medical Center.
+She then completed subspecialty fellowship training in neuroradiology and abdominal imaging at Boston University Medical Center.
 Dr. Reddy has been with Kanawha Valley Radiologists since 2016.